denten-papers/archive-bloomsbury/main.md

 lint---constitute an archive of a kind?
 What isn't an archive?
 I would argue here that an archive requires at least these three components: first, a number of documents or artifacts to be collected; second a place to store them; and third, a system of organization.
-Let us examine each of these archival components in its turn.

-## Records

 An archive without records, documents, or objects would be an archive in the name only.
 We could call it "the library of nothing" but for all purposes it